mfontela/ArgentineBasin/README.md

 # Argentine Basin
-Code and data to reproduce the study "Climate Change Stressors in Argentine Basin Water Masses" by Marcos Fontela.
+Code and data to reproduce the study "Anthropogenic CO_2_ and ocean acidification in Argentine Basin Water Masses over almost five decades of observations" by Marcos Fontela.

 ## Steps
 Run *"ABtrends_masterscript.R"*